geeklogbook/utilities/raspberry/notes.md

-b - Install and add a Potgress SQL Database and change the psql superuser status from postgress systemctl status postgresql
 1 - Install and connect to raspberry: https://pimylifeup.com/raspberry-pi-postgresql/
 -> run the command line interface by running the following command: psql -> you can exist the comman line interface with exit